 Having a process mapped out means you won’t forget keys steps when you’re moving back and forth between content marketing and other tasks.

 Alternatively, you might want to scale your content marketing once it starts to bite with Google.
-Having a repeatable process laid out will make it easy to bring other people in have them deliver quality blog posts.
+Having a repeatable process laid out will make it easy to bring in other people to help you to deliver quality blog posts and other content.

 This is a small-group course that’s delivered in a “flipped classroom” format.
 Flipped classroom means you can work through the discovery modules in your own time.
-You don’t burn through time with your mentor having to run through material that could just as easily have been a video or written module.
+You don’t burn the valuable time with your mentor running through material that could just as easily have been a video or written module.

 In a flipped classroom, 100% of the group’s time live in Zoom with your mentor is spent on answering individual questions and going through work submitted for review.
-(And if you can’t make a session, you can ask question in advance and you’ll get a recording of the session.)
+(And if you can’t make a session, you can ask question in advance plus you’ll get a recording of the session.)

 Being in a group means you learn from everyone else’s questions and the answers.
 Other people will think of different things to ask and different approaches, and you get the benefit.

-This is a five-week course combining video modules and written content with live group mentoring sessions.
+This is a five-week course combining video modules and written content with live group mentoring with your expert instructor

 - Submit assignments and samples for review (optional)